The Tension: Sales Velocity and Financial Discipline

 Organizations often attempt to automate exceptions.
 However, exceptions that are undefined or inconsistently structured cannot be reliably automated.

-During design, leaders must make deliberate choices: Standardize rules to preserve control or allow flexibility with defined governance and reconciliation paths.
+During design, leaders must make deliberate choices: standardize rules to preserve control or allow flexibility with defined governance and reconciliation paths.
+Without this balance, systems fail to support both Sales agility and Finance discipline.

 Integration Without Alignment